Recently I was interviewed on the Dizruns podcast and, of course, my “cheapness” was the main topic of the interview.

 So what is travel hacking?

-In short, it’s utilizing reward points towards discounted or free airfare and hotels.
+In short, it’s utilizing reward points toward discounted or free airfare and hotels.

 Here’s a simple example: